hsim13372/QCompress/README.rst

 Installation
 ============

+There are a few options for installing QCompress:

-To install QCompress using ``pip``, execute:
+1. To install QCompress using ``pip``, execute:

 .. code-block:: bash

 	pip install qcompress

-Try executing ``import qcompress`` to test the installation in your terminal.

-To install QCompress using ``conda``, execute:
+2. To install QCompress using ``conda``, execute:

 .. code-block:: bash

 	conda install -c rigetti -c hsim13372 qcompress

-Try executing ``import qcompress`` to test the installation in your terminal.

-To instead install QCompress from source, clone this repository, ``cd`` into it, and run:
+3. To instead install QCompress from source, clone this repository, ``cd`` into it, and run:

 .. code-block:: bash

 	git clone https://github.com/hsim13372/QCompress
 	cd QCompress
 	python -m pip install -e .

+Try executing ``import qcompress`` to test the installation in your terminal.

 Note that the pyQuil version used requires Python 3.6 or later.
 For installation on a user QMI, please click `here <https://github.com/hsim13372/QCompress/blob/master/qmi_instructions.rst>`__.